cisco/mindmeld/docs/source/quickstart/06_generate_representative_training_data.rst

   Can you check if the {Main St|store_name} store is open on {Sunday|sys_time}?
   ...

 As the example shows, each inline entity is appended by the pipe character followed by its associated entity type, then the entire expression is enclosed in curly braces.
 Annotations for names of *system entities*, which are built into Workbench, begin with :keyword:`sys_`.
-In the example, :keyword:`date` is a system entity.
+In the example, :keyword:`time` is a system entity.
 This simple annotation scheme provides a convenient way to label entities in order to derive the training data required to train the entity recognizer models.

 .. _roles_example: